 This course emphasizes the economic way of thinking, which serves as a framework for the personal decision-making opportunities introduced in the course.
 Students will demonstrate the ability to anticipate and address financial challenges as these challenges occur over their lifetime, be introduced to common and personal financial planning terms and concepts, and gain the ability to lead productive and financially self-sufficient lives.
 This course meets graduation requirements for economics.
 Students may not earn credit for both this course and Personal Financial Literacy.
+Prerequisites: None

-Psychology Honors (.5) (PSYCHHONORS) and AP Psychology (.5) (APPSYCH)

-Course #: 07284/07283 Credits:1 PEIMS #: 03350100/A3350100 Grades: 11-12
+Psychology Honors (.5) (PSYCHHONORS) and AP Psychology (.5) (APPSYCH) Course #: 07284/07283 Credits:1 PEIMS #: 03350100/A3350100 Grades: 11-12 The Psychology Honors and AP Psychology courses introduce

 The Psychology Honors and AP Psychology courses introduce students to the systematic and scientific study of human behavior and mental processes.
 While considering the psychologists and studies that have shaped the field, students explore and apply psychological theories, key concepts, and phenomena associated with such topics as the biological bases of behavior, sensation and perception, learning and cognition, motivation, developmental psychology, testing and individual differences, treatment of abnormal behavior, and social psychology.
 Honors Psychology is offered 1st semester and must be completed to enter AP Psychology which is offered 2nd semester.
-(Course only available at CHS and receives 1⁄2 credit for Psychology Honors and 1⁄2 for AP Psychology)
+(Course only available at CHS and receives 1⁄2 credit for Psychology Honors and 1⁄2 for AP Psychology) Prerequisites: None who have helped to shape the culture of the U.S., this nation's history, and the lives of students.
+The course is intended to aid students who will enroll in U.S. History or have an interest in the topic.
+The course will include the names and events listed in English 2 and U.S. History TEKS that parallel the course curriculum.
+SAT/ACT vocabulary words will be embedded into the lessons.
+This course is open to all high school students and will be hosted by the campus with the most students selecting the course.